mfrachet/rn-ab-hoc/README.md

 ## Forced variant

-You can force the chosen variant using a `variant` props :
+You can force a variant using a `variant` props :

 ```javascript
 // app.js